People in Your Life Are There for a Reason

 It also works both ways.
 You could be there to plant seeds in that person's life as well.
 Don't ever dismiss anything as chance.

 Every person in your life is there for a reason.

 God has placed the right people around you at a time when they can help you grow in character and you can help them grow and develop in some way.
 You are in each other's midst for reasons that might be unknown to you at the time.

-It would be very wise for you to see everybody around you as a piece of the puzzle of your life.
-They are there all instruments to help you carry out God's plan for your life.
+It would be very wise for you to see everybody around you like a piece of the puzzle of your life.
+They are there as instruments to help you carry out God's plan.

 Even your enemies are around you for a reason.
 They help keep you on your knees.

 God puts people in your life for a reason.
 God moves people out of your life for a reason.

 Reason for People to Come and Go Out of Your Life

 People come and go out of your life.
 There is a reason for both.